rolinmb/option-chain/README.md

 Collection of helper functions and objects used in a variety of places throughout the program.

 getSoup(): Used in finmath.py/OptionChain to fetch the Option Chain HTML, which requires Selenium to navigate and toggle elements on the page in order to make the Option Chain HTML fully visible.
+Beating the dead horse here; you'll have to refactor this method and parts of finoptions.py to use a different data source since CHAIN_BASE_URL as is will not be able to parse HTML as expected.

 stripCommas() & parsePrice(): Used in getQuoteMW() to clean up parsed HTML for parsing into float()